ema2159/tinyrenderer_rs/README.md

 # tinyrenderer_rs
 This repo consists of a Rust implementation of the [tinyrenderer](https://github.com/ssloy/tinyrenderer) walkthrough by professor Dmitry V. Sokolov.
+For a tinyraytracer Rust implementation, check the [tinyraytracer_rs](https://github.com/ema2159/tinyraytracer_rs) repo.

 ## Dependencies:
 - image 0.24.5: Image loading and manipulation
 - piston_window 1.127.0: Window to display rendered frames
 - obj-rs 0.6: To retrieve information from .obj files
 - nalgebra 0.31.4: For vector and matrix calculations